A Universal Chern Model on Arbitrary Triangulations

-Let us mentioned that the zero modes of $B+B^\dagger$ are spectrally separated from the rest of the modes only for finite triangulations.
-Indeed, as the triangulations are sequentially refined, the discrete spectra seen in Fig.~\ref{Fig:BS} morph into gapless essential spectra.
-However, when we add the operator $S$, a clean spectral gap of approximate size one opens in the middle of the spectra and, in contrast to the previous situation, these gaps are stable against the refinements of the triangulations.
+The zero modes of $B+B^\dagger$ are spectrally separated only for finite triangulations.
+Indeed, as the triangulations are sequentially refined, the discrete spectra seen in Fig.~\ref{Fig:BS} become gapless.
+However, when we add the operator $S$, a clean spectral gap of approximate size one opens in the middle of the spectra, and these gaps are stable against the refinements of the triangulations.

-{\it Topological edge modes.} We are now ready to deliver our last promised feature, the generation of one-way topological wave-channels on the surface of real objects.
-For this, we implement $H_+$ on the triangulation from Fig.~\ref{Fig:TE} and, to start, we confirm in Fig.~\ref{Fig:ES}(a) that the bulk spectrum is again gapped and free of defect-modes.
+{\it Topological edge modes.} We now implement $H_+$ on the triangulation of the real-object from Fig.~\ref{Fig:TE}, and confirm in Fig.~\ref{Fig:ES}(a) that the bulk spectrum is again gapped and free of defect-modes.
 The size of the gap is again approximately one.

-Next, we add $R_\Dd=10^6 \sum \chi_\Dd(\xi) |\xi\rangle \langle \xi|$, an onsite potential which effectively jams the dynamics inside the domain $\Dd$ seen in Fig~\ref{Fig:ES}(c) ({\it e.g.} by flooding the resonators with water).
+Next, we add the uniform onsite potential $R_\Dd=10^6 \sum_{\xi \in \Dd} |\xi\rangle \langle \xi|$ inside the domain $\Dd$ seen in Fig~\ref{Fig:ES}(c), which raises the resonant frequencies ({\it e.g.} by flooding the acoustic cavities with water) and effectively suppresses the dynamics at the operational frequencies \cite{Footnote7}.
 In Fig.~\ref{Fig:ES}(b), we confirm that this action fills the entire bulk spectral gap with spectrum, which is a hallmark of Chern models.
 Furthermore, in Fig~\ref{Fig:ES}(c), a sampling of that spectrum reveals that the associated modes live at the boundary $\partial \Dd$ of the region $\Dd$.